How to Get From Cancun to Mexico City

 Step 2: Cancun to Mexico City by Flight

 Flight departures from Cancun to Mexico City are frequent.
-They depart every 20 to 40 minutes from 06:00 to 23:00, with a flight time of approximately 2 hours and 10 minutes.
+They depart every hour from 04:00 to 23:00, with a flight time of approximately 2h 40m.

-Four airlines fly direct from Cancun to Mexico City: AeroMexico, Interjet, Viva Aerobus and Volaris.
-In terms of service, AeroMexico has the best standard, but the price is often the highest.
-Interjet offers mid-range rates, while Viva Aerobus and Volaris offer cheap flights.
+Three airlines fly direct from Cancun to Mexico City: AeroMexico, Viva Aerobus and Volaris.
+In terms of service, AeroMexico has the best standard, but its price is often the highest.
+Viva Aerobus and Volaris offer cheaper fares.

 Step 3: Mexico City Airport to the City Centre